Erythrina herbacea

-Erythrina herbacea, commonly known as the coral bean, Cherokee bean, Mamou plant in South Louisiana, red cardinal or cardinal spear, is a flowering shrub or small tree found throughout the southeastern United States and northeastern Mexico; it has also been reported from parts of Central America and, as an introduced species, from Pakistan.
+Erythrina herbacea, commonly known as the Eastern Coralbean, Cherokee Bean, Mamou in South Louisiana, Red Cardinal, or Cardinal Spear is a flowering shrub or small tree found throughout the southeastern United States and northeastern Mexico; it has also been reported from parts of Central America and, as an introduced species, from Pakistan.
 Various other systematic names have been used for this plant in the past, including Erythrina arborea, Erythrina hederifolia, Erythrina humilis, Erythrina rubicunda, Corallodendron herbaceum and Xyphanthus hederifolius.

 Description

 Coral bean grows as a low shrub or small tree, reaching around 5 m in height in areas that do not kill it back by freezing; elsewhere it may only reach 1.2 m.
 Stems are covered in curved spines.
 The leaves are yellowish-green, 15–20 cm long and 6 cm wide.
 The leaves are divided into three 2.5–8 cm arrowhead-shaped leaflets.
 The bark is smooth and light gray.
 The tubular flowers are bright red and grow in long spikes, each flower being 4–6.5 cm long; the tree blooms from April to July.
 They are followed by 5–10 cm pods containing bright red seeds, from which the tree gets its name.
 The plant forms a woody caudex.
 Toxic alkaloids, including erysopine, erysothiopine, erysothiovine, erysovine, erythrinine, erythroresin, coralin, erythric acid, and hypaphorine, are found throughout the plant.
 The leaves were found to contain erysotrine and erythrartine.
 These cause paralysis upon ingestion, much like curare.